 Anirudh Krishna, M.S.
 Sriram and Erik Wibbels.
 Under review.
 “Land Title, Legal Recognition and the Emergence of Property Rights: Evidence from 157 Slums in Bangalore.”
 American Journal of Political Science.

-Jeremy Spater and Erik Wibbels.
+Jeremy Spater, Erik Wibbels.
 Under review.
-"Individual Clientelism and Collective Clientelism and Vote Banking among the Poor."
+“Individual Clientelism and Collective Clientelism and Vote Banking among the Poor.”
 American Political Science Review.

-Anirudh Krishna, Emily Rains and Erik Wibbels.
+Anirudh Krishna, Emily Rains, Erik Wibbels.
 Forthcoming.
 “Combining Satellite and Survey Data to Study Heterogeneous Indian Slums.”
 Environment and Urbanization.